 CREDITS / TECHNICAL

-The robots for this work were purchased in Argentina and rewired to function in the way they did.
+The robots for this work were purchased in Argentina and rewired to function as they did.
 They were left in Argentina after the exhibition.

 SHOW REQUIREMENT and DIMENSIONS

-This work can be displayed in the normal room on the wall as complete work or other works can be commissioned to create custom drawings.
+This work can be displayed in the standard room on the wall as complete work, or other works can be commissioned to create custom drawings.

 KEYWORDS